-Our laboratory studies the relationship between a virus and the organism it infects.
-Our goal is to understand how different components of a virus population, including non-standard viral genomes, affect the infected organism and how this interaction influences the virus evolution and its maintenance in nature.
-Below is a summary of our current areas of interest and related projects.
+Our laboratory studies the close relationship between respiratory viruses and their host.
+Our goal is to lead the understanding of how the different components of a virus population affect the infected organism and how this interaction influences how viruses evolve and are maintained in nature.

-Predicting viral disease severity in humans
+Non-standard viral genomes as determinant of disease severity in humans

-The respiratory syncytial virus (RSV) infects all children under the age of two and a large number of these children (~3%) are hospitalized with moderate to severe disease.
+RSV infects all children under the age of two and a large number of these children (~3%) are hospitalized with moderate to severe disease.
 About half of the hospitalized patients have life threatening conditions and/or develop chronic bronchiolitis, asthma or COPD.
 Currently, there are no means to predict the clinical outcome of RSV infection in order to optimize treatment of patients at high risk of developing severe disease.
-We found a strong correlation between detection of cbVGs in respiratory secretions from RSV patients and the clinical severity of the disease.
-Importantly, the kinetics of cbVG generation critically impacts their protective function in humans.
+We found a strong correlation between detection of cbVGs in respiratory secretions from RSV patients and the clinical severity of the disease (Publication link) Importantly, the kinetics of cbVG generation critically impacts their protective function in humans.
 Some open questions in this area are: Can we use cbVGs as a disease prognosis tool in humans?
-Can cbVGs predict disease severity in other viral infections?
+Can cbVGs predict disease severity in other viral infections, such as infection with parainfluenza viruses which infect every child and is the cause of croup?

 Top right: Percentage of cbVG+ and cbVG- pediatric samples.
 Bottom: Correlation among relative amount of cbVGs and expression of an antiviral gene